 1. A robust measurement & analytics plan

-Once you start scaling your advertising campaigns, your return on ad spend will start to drop.
+Once you start scaling your advertising campaigns, your ad spend return will drop.
 This happens because you’re investing the profits from your high ROAS campaigns to fuel your brand awareness campaigns.
-Without accurate tracking and attribution, you could quickly end up with a campaign that you thought was profitable, but is actually costing you a lot of money.
+Without accurate tracking and attribution, you could quickly end up with a campaign that you thought was profitable but is actually costing you a lot of money.

 2. A comprehensive ad testing plan

-The only way to figure out what effectively drives brand consideration and awareness are through structured testing.
+The only way to determine what effectively drives brand consideration and awareness is through structured testing.
 Your ad testing plan should highlight and prioritize different messaging tests, channel tests, and audience tests.
 Once you know what works, you’ll be able to lean into that strategy to scale your campaigns.

 3. Paid advertising expertise.